 Customize the chart type – 2:

-In our final example, let us consider that you want to explore the total market share each publication has.
-You no longer care about the month-wise breakdown, but only the total sales figures.
+In our final example, let us consider that you want to explore each publication’s total market share.
+You no longer care about the month-wise breakdown, only the total sales figures.

 - Next, the bar or column charts are not the best suited for this data.
-So click on “Change Chart Type” command button, scroll down the displayed list-box, and select the Pie chart.
-The resultant pivot chart in excel looks as displayed below:
+So click the “Change Chart Type” command button, scroll down the displayed list box, and select the Pie chart.
+The resultant pivot chart in Excel looks as displayed below:

-As you can see, this is a finer representation of your data, than the bar and line graphs.
-You can also explore the “Chart Layouts” and “Chart Styles” commands to alter the visual display as per your requirements.
+As you can see, this is a finer representation of your data than the bar and line graphs.
+You can also explore the “Chart Layouts” and “Chart Styles” commands to alter the visual display per your requirements.

-The Pivot Chart in excel is essentially any chart that is rendered from a pivot table, with defined field columns and values.
-In this post, you have learned the finer nuances of this chart so no matter which chart type you choose, you are able to effectively render the chart to suit your data.
+A Pivot Chart in Excel is created from a pivot table with defined field columns and values.
+In this post, you have learned the finer nuances of this chart, so no matter which chart type you choose, you can effectively render the chart to suit your data.

 Do look for further posts on the different types of charts available in Excel for advanced knowledge.

-This has been a guide to Pivot chart in excel remains a solid favorite with students, home users and business professionals alike.
-These are the following external link related to pivot chart in excel.
+This has been a guide to Pivot chart in Excel remains a solid favorite with students, home users, and business professionals alike.
+These are the following external link related to the pivot chart in Excel.